 No matter what you decide, be sure to set aside enough cash to cover your deductible before you need to make a claim.

-No, you do not have to pay a car insurance deductible when not at fault unless you file a claim with your own insurance.
-Usually, the at-fault driver's liability insurance will cover your expenses after an accident, but you may want to use your own coverage if fault is undetermined or the at-fault driver is uninsured.… read full answer
+You do not have to pay a car insurance deductible if you are not at fault in a car accident.
+The at-fault driver's liability insurance will usually cover your expenses after an accident, but you may want to use your own coverage, in which case you will likely have to pay a deductible.… read full answer

 It can sometimes take the insurance adjuster a long time to determine fault, which can affect when you receive compensation from the at-fault driver.
 In that case, you can file a claim with your collision insurance, personal injury protection, or MedPay coverage in order to pay for the cost of repairs or medical bills in the short term.

 You will have to pay a deductible for collision coverage and personal injury protection, but your insurance company will eventually recoup your costs through subrogation with the at-fault driver’s insurer.
 However, if you are partially at-fault, then your expenses may be reimbursed in proportion to your fault or not reimbursed at all, depending on your state.